 Then you should grow Red Holy Basil.
-Although sometimes confused with Thai Basil (see above) Holy Basil is completely different and has such a peppery flavour that it is often referred to as ‘hot basil’.
+Although sometimes confused with Thai Basil (see above) this variety is completely different and has such a peppery flavour that it is often referred to as ‘hot basil’.

 Please note that white holy basil is again slightly different, and often used for seafood dishes.

-Whether you are using Sweet or Genoves Basil, or any of the other varieties.
+Whether you are using Sweet or Genovese variety, or any of the other varieties.

-Preparation of basil will be similar, with the video showing how to get the maximum flavour results.
+Preparation of all the varieties will be similar, with the video showing how to get the maximum flavour results.